Weight Watchers Recipe of the Day: 2-Ingredient Chocolate Pumpkin Muffins & Cookies

 Canned pumpkin is really good for you too.
 It's packed with fiber and vitamins and naturally low in fat.

-If you make smallish 24 muffins, each one will have *2 PointsPlus, *4 SmartPoints.
+If you make 24 cookies or mini muffins each one will have 3 SmartPoints.

-If you make 36 mini muffins or cookies, you can have three for *5 PointsPlus, *9 SmartPoints.
+If you make 36 cookies or mini muffins each one will have 2 SmartPoints.

 If you like these easy, 2-ingredient pumpkin chocolate muffins/cookies, be sure to check out my other Weight Watchers friendly sweets recipes including: No-Bake Oatmeal Peanut Butter Chocolate Cookies, WW 2-Ingredient Pineapple Angel Food Cake, Baked Pumpkin Donuts, WW Classic 3-2-1 Microwave Mug Cake and Salted Peanut Chocolate Chip Cookies